ananya1797/ChatO/README.md

 Important: For security, do not place this key inside the project folder.
 Store it in a safe, permanent location on your computer (e.g., C:\Users\YourUser\Documents\secrets\).

-In your project, navigate to the src/main/java/com/chatapp/ directory and open the FirebaseConfig.java file.
-It is configured to load the key path from an environment variable, which is the secure, recommended approach.
+The FirebaseConfig.java file in the project is configured to load this key's path from an environment variable, which is the secure, recommended approach.

 2. Redis Setup with Docker
-Redis will act as the message broker.
-The easiest way to run it is with Docker.

 Open a terminal and pull the official Redis image:

 docker pull redis

 Run the Redis container.
-This command will start a container named my-redis and map the port 6379.
+This command starts a container named my-redis and maps the port 6379.

 docker run -d --name my-redis -p 6379:6379 redis

-To verify that Redis is running, use the command docker ps.
-You should see my-redis in the list of running containers.
+Verify that Redis is running with docker ps.

 3. Build the Application
-Open your terminal and navigate to the root directory of the ChatO project.
+Open your terminal and navigate to the root directory of the project.

 Run the Maven build command:

 mvn clean install

-This will compile the code and download all the necessary dependencies.

 4. Running the Application
-You will need to open several separate terminal windows to run the servers and clients.
+To run the application, you will need to open several separate terminal windows.

 To Run a Server:
-In each terminal you want to run a server, you must first set the environment variable pointing to your Firebase key.
+In each terminal for a server, you must first set the environment variable pointing to your Firebase key.

-# Set the environment variable (use the correct path for your key)
-# For Windows PowerShell:
+For Windows PowerShell:

 $env:GOOGLE_APPLICATION_CREDENTIALS="C:\path\to\your\firebase-key.json"

-# For Git Bash / Linux / macOS:
+For Git Bash / Linux / macOS:

 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/firebase-key.json"

-# Run the server on a specific port (e.g., 9000)
+After setting the variable, run the server on a specific port (e.g., 9000):

 mvn exec:java "-Dexec.mainClass=com.chatapp.Server" "-Dexec.args=9000"

-To run a second server, open a new terminal and repeat the steps above, but use a different port (e.g., 9001).
+To run a second server, open a new terminal and repeat the steps, using a different port (e.g., 9001).

 To Run a Client:
-You do not need to set the environment variable for the client.

-# In a new terminal, run the client and point it to a server
+In a new terminal, run the client and point it to a running server.
-# Example: Connecting to the server on port 9000

 mvn exec:java "-Dexec.mainClass=com.chatapp.Client" "-Dexec.args=localhost 9000"

-A Java Swing GUI will pop up.
-Enter a username to join the chat.
+A GUI will appear.
+Enter a username to begin chatting.

-How to Use
-Chat: Type in the text field and press Enter to send a message.

-Send a File: Click the "Send File" button.

-Commands:

-/online: See who is currently in the chat.

-/joke: Get a random programming joke.

-/time: See the current server time.

-/help: See a list of available commands.